chrisshortlaw/homebrew_virtual_dom/README.md

-# JSCALC
+# Homebrew Virtual Dom

-JSCalc is a demo app for a much larger project: a simple virtual DOM library.
+A simple Virtual DOM library (like React or Vue) with a functioning calculator app to demonstrate.

 The virtual DOM will be used to create a straight-forward calculator web-app, which can perform simple arithmetic.
 Buttons and moving components will all be rendered via Javascript functions, assembled to a virtual DOM and mounted when called upon.